 My friends at JM Funny Farm have the backyard of my dreams!
 They have just about all of the backyard summer activities that you could think of!
 From a Back to Eden garden, to lots of animals, to a pond with a zip line, to a homemade playground set, to a Gaga Ball Pit, to carpet ball, to an awesome mud kitchen (the inspiration for mine), and they are always creating fun new games with items from around the house (like this one).
 “Thou shalt not covet”… gotta chant that one over & over after visiting these friends 😉

 Don’t’ forget your sunscreen!
 Babies and big kids can burn quickly in the hot summer sun… Be sure to give them the protection that they need to stay safe!

 We use a Natural Mineral sunscreen from Block Island Organics on our kids.
 This sunscreen is free of parabens, sulfates, phthalates, dyes and artificial

 fragrances.
 Block Island also made The Environmental Working Group’s (EWG) Best Beach & Sport Sunscreen list for the third year in a row!

 What are your favorite backyard summer activities??

-Download this FREE Summer Bucket List in the Member Freebie Library to keep track of all of the summer fun that you want to have with your family this year!
+Download this FREE Summer Bucket List using the form below to keep track of all of the summer fun that you want to have with your family this year!

 Pin It for later!